Karthik1130/termux_test/README.md

-Using git in termux ( mobile application )
+Using js and node in termux ( mobile application )